ondelia/census/README.md

 # US Census Data Analysis
-This repository holds my analysis of US Census data.
+This repository holds my analysis of US Census data, including migration trends and distressed counties.

 ## Instructions
 To use this file, you will need to download the raw US Census Data here: https://www2.census.gov/programs-surveys/popest/datasets/2010-2020/counties/asrh/CC-EST2020-ALLDATA.csv